Parent page: Altium Concord Pro

 Edit a Project

-To edit the properties of an existing project in the NEXUS Server, select its entry on the Projects Management page (Projects) and then the Edit option from its menu or the upper menu.
-In the following Project Editing window you can change the project's Name, Description and manage server Parameters entries.
+To edit the properties of an existing project in the Workspace, select its entry on the Designs page (Projects) and then the Edit option from its menu or the upper menu.
+In the following Project Editing window you can change the project's Name, Description, and manage Workspace Parameters entries.

 Click the button in the Project Editing window to expose additional property data derived from and stored with the project.
 Select the Parameters control to access and add (), edit, or remove () parameter Name/Value pairs.
-These are saved in the server with the project, and may be used as Special Strings in Altium Designer – access from the Properties panel with a placed Text String selected in the design workspace.
+These are saved in the Workspace with the project and may be used as Special Strings in Altium Designer – access from the Properties panel with a placed text object selected in the design space.
 By contrast, Project type parameters are saved in the project file (

 *.PrjPcb), and can be edited in Altium Designer.